iganush/blog/README.md

 # Blogify

-Blogify is a full-stack social blogging app built with Express, EJS, MongoDB, and JWT cookie authentication.
-Users can sign up, publish posts with cover images, like and comment on blogs, follow other writers, and browse a searchable home feed with category filters and trending content.
+Blogify is a simple social blogging app I built with Node.js, Express, EJS, and MongoDB.
+It lets users create an account, write posts, upload cover images, like and comment on posts, follow other writers, and browse blogs from the home feed.

-## Features

-- Email/password signup and signin with JWT-based auth cookies
+The project is mostly meant as a full-stack practice app, so it covers the usual pieces of a small web application: authentication, database models, server-side views, file uploads, user profiles, and a few social features.

+## What It Can Do

+- Sign up, sign in, and log out with cookie-based JWT authentication
-- Create blog posts with categories and optional cover images
+- Create blog posts with a title, body, category, and optional cover image
+- Like or unlike posts
-- Like/unlike posts and join discussions through comments
+- Comment on blog posts
-- Public user profiles with follower/following counts
+- View public user profiles
-- Follow or unfollow other creators from the feed, blog page, or profile page
+- Follow and unfollow other users
-- Search across blogs and users from the home feed
+- Search for blogs and users from the home page
+- Filter posts by category
-- Category-based filtering and trending posts sidebar
+- Show trending posts based on likes
+- Store uploaded images locally during development
-- Cloudinary image uploads in production-ready setups, with local file fallback for development
+- Use Cloudinary for image uploads when credentials are provided
-- Demo content seeding script for quickly populating the app
+- Seed the database with demo users, posts, follows, likes, and comments

-## Tech Stack
+## Tech Used

 - Node.js
-- Express 5
+- Express
 - EJS
-- MongoDB with Mongoose
+- MongoDB and Mongoose
-- JWT
+- JSON Web Tokens
 - Multer
 - Cloudinary